awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/ttml-and-webvtt-output-captions.md

-# IMSC, TTML, and WebVTT \(Sidecar\) Output Captions<a name="ttml-and-webvtt-output-captions"></a>
+# IMSC, TTML, and WebVTT \(sidecar\) output captions<a name="ttml-and-webvtt-output-captions"></a>

 If your output captions are IMSC, TTML or WebVTT format, set them up in your outputs according to the following information\.
-For restrictions on IMSC support, see [IMSC Captions Support in AWS Elemental MediaConvert](imsc-captions-support.md)\.
+For restrictions on IMSC support, see [IMSC captions support in AWS Elemental MediaConvert](imsc-captions-support.md)\.

-## Where to Specify the Captions<a name="where-ttml-and-webvtt-output-captions"></a>
+## Where to specify the captions<a name="where-ttml-and-webvtt-output-captions"></a>

 Put your captions in the same output group, but a different output from your video\.